Judicial Error

 Judicial Error (French: Erreur judiciaire) is a 1948 French drama film directed by Maurice de Canonge and starring Michèle Alfa, Jimmy Gaillard and Lucienne Le Marchand.
 The film's sets were designed by the art director Raymond Gabutti.

 Synopsis

-After a banker is driven to suicide by his wife's reckless spending, an innocent cashier is wrongly implicated in a crime.
+After a banker is driven to suicide by his wife's reckless spending, an innocent cashier is wrongly implicated in the crime.